Jay-study-nildana/tutorialfullwebappstages/Stage_7/readme.md

-# Stage 4
+# Stage 7

-By the end of this stage, you should have a API landing page ready.
+By the end of this stage, you should be able to read and see the entire collection of education entries added to the API server.

 # running locally